top of page

-International Margarita Day falls on February 22nd each year, celebrating a cocktail that has remained popular since its emergence in the late 1930s or early 1940s.
-While the exact origins of the Margarita are debated—with numerous individuals claiming to be its creator—one story suggests it was invented for a guest allergic to all alcohol except tequila.
-Regardless of its true beginnings, the Margarita has never fallen out of fashion and continues to be one of the most beloved cocktails worldwide.
+International Margarita Day falls on February 22nd each year.
+It celebrates a cocktail that has remained popular since its emergence in the late 1930s or early 1940s.
+While the exact origins of the Margarita are debated, numerous individuals claim to be its creator.
+One story suggests it was invented for a guest allergic to all alcohol except tequila.
+Regardless of its true beginnings, the Margarita has never fallen out of fashion.
+It continues to be one of the most beloved cocktails worldwide.

 The Margarita and Its Roots

-The Margarita belongs to the Daisy family of cocktails, which traditionally consist of a base spirit, a liqueur (typically orange-based like Triple Sec), and citrus juice (lemon or lime).
-Over the years, the Margarita has been reimagined in various forms, with two of the most notable variations being the Frozen Margarita and Tommy’s Margarita.
+The Margarita belongs to the Daisy family of cocktails.
+These drinks typically consist of a base spirit, a liqueur (usually orange-based, like Triple Sec), and citrus juice (lemon or lime).
+Over the years, the Margarita has been reimagined in various forms.
+Two of the most notable variations are the Frozen Margarita and Tommy’s Margarita.

 The Frozen Margarita was invented in 1971 by Mariano Martinez in Dallas, Texas.
-Seeking a way to speed up service, he repurposed a soft-serve ice cream machine to make frozen Margaritas, leading to the widespread popularity of the slushy-style drink.
+He sought a way to speed up service; so he repurposed a soft-serve ice cream machine to make frozen Margaritas.
+This innovation led to the widespread popularity of the slushy-style drink.

 Tommy’s Margarita was developed by Julio Bermejo in the late 1980s or early 1990s at his family's San Francisco restaurant, Tommy’s.
-This version gained popularity in the 2000s, coinciding with the rise of health-conscious drinking habits, and is sometimes referred to as a "Skinny Margarita."
+This version gained popularity in the 2000s, coinciding with the rise of health-conscious drinking habits.
+It is sometimes referred to as a "Skinny Margarita."

 At The Natural Philosopher, we love Margaritas.
-To celebrate, we're sharing our preferred recipes for a Classic Margarita, a Spicy Margarita, and a Tommy’s Margarita, so you can enjoy bar-quality drinks at home.
+To celebrate, we're sharing our preferred recipes for a Classic Margarita, a Spicy Margarita, and Tommy’s Margarita.
+These allow you to enjoy bar-quality drinks at home.

 Classic Margarita

-A well-balanced Margarita allows the tequila to shine while incorporating just the right amount of sweetness and acidity.
-Using 100% agave tequila is crucial for quality and minimising hangovers.
+A well-balanced Margarita lets the tequila shine while incorporating the right amount of sweetness and acidity.
+Using 100% agave tequila is crucial for quality and minimizing hangovers.
 Different tequila styles bring unique characteristics:

 A proper Margarita should not be overly sweet.
-Using equal parts orange liqueur and sugar ensures balance without making the orange flavour dominant.
+Using equal parts orange liqueur and sugar ensures balance without making the orange flavor dominant.

 How to Make It: